entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-profile.md

 ## Configuration Management

 The output of `ent config` is a key-value archive of configuration settings related to the current profile.
-The following commands and keys especially notable.
+The following commands and definitions are especially useful.

 ### Commands